 By the end of the day, I am sure you will all be aware today is International Women’s day.
-Not only do we have a whole day to shout about the wonderful women in our lives, Mothers day is also on Sunday (*que mad rush to the shops) so I thought what better way to mark the day than a little ode to my favourite ladies?
+Not only do we have a whole day to shout about the wonderful women in our lives, but Mothers day is also on Sunday (*cue mad rush to the shops) [2019 update, its not this weekend] so I thought what better way to mark the day than a little ode to my favourite women?
 Here it goes…

 Having two sisters and a Mother with so much in common, so close to each other, who are beyond competitive as you can imagine is the ultimate recipe for disaster.
 And whilst at 27 I still use ‘I wish I was adopted’ in arguments I never mean it.
 I will always be thankful you were the ones I shared all of my childhood with.
 Thankful that you are first family but will always be my closest friends.

 To my Grandma who keeps our family together, whose house will always feel like home.
 She always has the kettle on for me and the fire going on a Sunday night.
 She has spent years dedicating her time to help others has always been an inspiration to me.
 To my Granny, aunts and cousins who will always offer a different dynamic to life.
 Who teach me new things, always have something interesting to say or help me out of a sticky situation.
 It is true what they say, you don’t choose family, but I am grateful I got you all in mine.